NREL/REopt_API/docs/JuMP_VirtualEnv_setup.md

     `ENV["PYTHON"] = "/home/reopt/anaconda3/envs/reo_jump/bin/python"`
     `ENV["JUPYTER"] = "/home/reopt/anaconda3/envs/reo_jump/bin/jupyter"`

 - In Julia >= 0.7, above two paths to `libpython` have to match exactly in order for PyJulia to work.
-Open the terminal window and type `julia` to launch the REPL.
+Open the terminal window and type `julia` to launch the Julia interactive command-line read-eval-print-loop (REPL).
 - For configuring PyCall.jl to use project specific Python interpreter (which is `/home/reopt/anaconda3/envs/reo_jump/bin/python`), run the following commands in the Julia REPL opened in previous step:

     `ENV["PYTHON"] = "/home/reopt/anaconda3/envs/reo_jump/bin/python"`